Home to 39% of Canadians, 5 major North American sports teams and 3 CFL franchises, Ontario is definitely a hotbed for

 All legal offline sports betting in Ontario runs through the OLG (Ontario Lottery and Gaming Corporation).
 The blanket term for the sports betting options offered by the OLG is Proline, with the brand being well recognized by Ontario residents.

-The Proline lottery games, as they are called by the OLG include Proline, Point Spread and Pro Picks.
+The Proline lottery games, as they are called by the OLG include Proline, Point Spread, Pools and Props.
 These games are offered to all Ontario residents who are 18 years of age or older and can be found at any OLG outlet (corner stores and gas stations).

 I have to chime in that Proline is only good for beginners who aren’t yet ready for an online betting account.
 The odds are horrible compared to online betting sites – Proline profit margin is 40% on total bets received, while online it’s only 4.5% – and there are a ton of restrictions you have to abide by such as not being allowed to make single bets, far fewer betting options and only being allowed to bet up to $100 a day to name a few.

-Pools and Pro Picks are the easy way to bet on sports because there are no odds or spreads associated with each game.
+Pools is the easiest way to bet on sports because there are no odds or spreads associated with each game.
 Instead you simply choose who you think will win each of the games on the card.
 If you get the most correct selections out of everyone in Ontario who entered the Pool you will win the big cash prize.
 The amount of the prize varies depending on the number of entries each Pools card receives, with 60% of each Pool entry fee being added to the prize pool.